-Becoming a member of the Legal Aid (Scotland) Pension Scheme
+The Legal Aid (Scotland) Pension Scheme - membership and benefits

-Membership of the scheme is a valuable benefit.
-It’s a defined benefit scheme and after 2 years of qualifying service, you’ll be entitled to receive a pension payable for life when you retire.
+Membership of the Scottish Legal Aid pension scheme is a valuable benefit.
+It’s a defined benefit scheme and, after two years of qualifying service, you’ll be entitled to receive a pension payable for life when you retire.

 How the scheme works

-- The option to give up some of your pension for a tax-free lump sum in retirement
+- the option to give up some of your annual pension for a tax-free lump sum in retirement

-The LA(S)PS also offers a number of ways to increase the value of the pension you’ll receive in retirement.
+The scheme also offers a number of ways to increase the value of the pension you’ll receive in retirement.
+These include:

-Although new members are automatically enrolled, you can opt out of the scheme.
+Although new employees are automatically enrolled, you can opt out of the scheme at any time.

 Please note that if you do opt out, your employer will automatically re-enrol you back into the scheme every three years.